December 10, 2024

 And now they are helping us with our tree planting projects with regular purchases of native trees for our community revegetation projects.

-Inverleigh, VIC | 800 Native Trees | 2023
+Inverleigh, VIC | 800 trees | 2023

-Native tree species planted at this side included River-red gum, Yellow gum, Manna gum, Sweet Bursaria, Wirilda and Lightwood.
+Native tree species planted at this site included River-red gum, Yellow gum, Manna gum, Sweet Bursaria, Wirilda and Lightwood.
 All trees were sourced from local indigenous nursery at Western Plains Flora and planted by volunteers from the Koala Clancy Foundation in the Brisbane Ranges (VIC).

 The Wadawurrung are a recognised tribe (community) of this district, which consisted of some 25 clans that forms part of the Kulin Nation of Aboriginal people.